-- (A) All new streets shall be constructed in accordance with the Town of Bermuda Run Subdivision Ordinance. - (B) Any new or expanding development along a thoroughfare designated in the Winston-Salem Metropolitan Planning Organization (MPO) Comprehensive Transportation Plan (CTP) shall dedicate the right-of-way necessary to meet the minimum right-of-way requirements for the designated cross section in the CTP. - (C) The standards of this Section are derived from the Walkable Bermuda Run Plan adopted in March 2009 and the recommendations of the Town of Bermuda Run Comprehensive Plan. - (D) All pedestrian and bicycle improvements shall meet AASHTO standards unless otherwise specified by NCDOT. - (E) Existing streets shall be classified as follows:
+- (A) All new streets shall be constructed in accordance with the Town of Bermuda Run Subdivision Ordinance. - (B) Any new or expanding development along a thoroughfare designated in the Winston-Salem Metropolitan Planning Organization (MPO) Comprehensive Transportation Plan (CTP) shall dedicate the right-of-way necessary to meet the minimum right-of-way requirements for the designated cross section in the CTP. - (C) The standards of this Section are derived from the Walkable Bermuda Run Plan adopted in March 2009. - (D) All pedestrian and bicycle improvements shall meet AASHTO standards unless otherwise specified by NCDOT. - (E) Existing streets shall be classified as follows: